What is an Open Sandbox game?

 They may seem like two great freeing experiences and appear similar because of that, but they have two entirely different tones.
 Open worlds lend to a person’s ability to explore, discover, and immerse themselves in a world.

-On the contrary, Sandboxes lend to a player’s wish to build, design, and the produce great architecture.
+On the contrary, Sandboxes lend to a player’s wish to build, design, and produce great architecture.
 Both are very attractive things to have in a game, but the fact is, combining the two won’t work that well, which is why developers should approach them lightly.